Census 2016: Western provinces’ populations are the fastest-growing in Canada

 2036

 Roughly two-thirds of the growth in population is due to migration, or the amount by which the number of new immigrants exceed the number of people who leave Canada.
 The other third comes from what’s known as “natural growth,” the difference between births and deaths.
-Some countries such as Germany, Italy and Japan have already seen the annual number of deaths exceed births, meaning all their growth now depends on migration.
+Some countries, such as Germany, Italy and Japan, have already seen the annual number of deaths exceed births, meaning all their growth now depends on migration.
 Projections show that Canada may reach the point where migration accounts for all population growth around 2050.

 The census results released Wednesday were the first in a series scheduled to come out over the course of 2017.
-These results are taken from the short form census questionnaire and not the longform, which was reinstated for 2016 after being replaced by the voluntary National Household Survey.
+These results are taken from the short-form census questionnaire and not the long form, which was reinstated for 2016 after being replaced by the voluntary National Household Survey.

 Follow Joe Friesen (@friesenjoe) and Tom Cardoso (@tom_cardoso) on Twitter